-An Editorial Editors, congressmen and ministers are deploring the execution of Batista's strong-arm men.
-We agree that each of these murder-Argentine President Frondizi, ers, whose tortured victims are now being 35-ton American-made Sher- dug up by the hundreds from makeshift graves, should receive a fair trial.
-But we think that the Castro governfour-day general strike.
-By this ment asked a reasonable question in response to the outcries.
-Why were the editors, congressmen and ministers silent in the terrible years when Batista's men clubbed and gunned some 20,000 Cuban We should like to ask a still more pertinent question of these same suddenly converted spokesmen for fairness, for the protection of the innocent and for due legal process in Cuba.
-What are they doing about the atrocities committed in the U.S.A. against the Negro people?
-Take, for example, the case of eightyear-old David Simpson and ten-year-old James Hanover Thompson, of Monroe, N.C.
-These children were torn from their mothers and held incommunicado in jail for six days.
-They are now serving indeterminate sentences in a reformatory.
-Their "crime" was that a white child kiss- The Negro community of Monroe, under the leadership of Robert F. Williams, is seeking the return of these children to their mothers.
-When a writ of habeas corpus was served, Hodge, the governor of the state of North Carolina, took the unusual step of assigning his attorney general Malcolm Seawell to help keep the children locked up.
+In Argentina Editors, congressmen and ministers are deploring the execution of Batista's strong-arm men.
+JAN.
+22 - While Eisenhower We agree that each of these murderrolled out the velvet carpet for Argentine President Frondizi, ers, whose tortured victims are now being 35-ton American-made Sher- dug up by the hundreds from makeshift man tanks smashed through the graves, should receive a fair trial. gates of Buenos Aires meat-But we think that the Castro governpacking plants to help break a four-day general strike.
+By this ment asked a reasonable question in remorning, machine guns, tear sponse to the outcries.
+Why were the gas, mass arrests and the drafteditors, congressmen and ministers silent ing of strikers virtually ended in the terrible years when Batista's men the strike movement which had clubbed and gunned some 20,000 Cuban shut down every key Argentine industry and service. citizens?
+The strike action was touched We should like to ask a still more off by a government "stabilizapertinent question of these same suddenly tion" program designed to put converted spokesmen for fairness, for the the burden of inflation on Arprotection of the innocent and for due legentine workers through hikes in living costs and widespread gal process in Cuba.
+What are they doing layoffs in government-operated about the atrocities committed in the industries.
+The moves were U.S.A. against the Negro people? made in part to reassure American investors on the opportun-Take, for example, the case of eightities for profits in Argentina. year-old David Simpson and ten-year-old The New York Times report-James Hanover Thompson, of Monroe, ed from Washington" yesterday N.C.
+These children were torn from their that "State Department officials mothers and held incommunicado in jail were relieved that the Argentine police and army had apfor six days.
+They are now serving indeparently smashed the general terminate sentences in a reformatory. trike.
+Their "crime" was that a white child kiss-Since the ouster of the Peron regime, which had reflected in ed one of them in play. a distorted way the opposition The Negro community of Monroe, of the Argentine masses to the under the leadership of Robert F. Wilexploitation of the country's reliams, is seeking the return of these chilsources by British and American imperialism, the flow of dren to their mothers.
+When a writ of American capital into the counhabeas corpus was served, Hodge, the govtry has steadily increased.
+New ernor of the state of North Carolina, took contracts were recently signed the unusual step of assigning his attorney with four American oil companies, headed by Standard Oil.
+An Editorial general Malcolm Seawell to help keep the children locked up.